Good reduction and cyclic covers: Moduli stacks of cyclic covers

 \section{Moduli stacks of cyclic covers}

+We now study moduli stacks of cyclic covers in a general setting; the special case of cyclic covers of projective space was introduced in \cite{ArsieVistoli}.
+Although we use the conventions of $loc.\ cit.$, we develop a theoretical framework in a greater generality (see Definition \ref{def:universalbranch}).

-We now study moduli stacks of cyclic covers in a general setting.
-The main result is that they are proper \'etale over a moduli stack of divisorial pairs (Theorem \ref{thm:properetale}).
+Our main result is that these moduli stacks are proper \'etale over a moduli stack of divisorial pairs (Theorem \ref{thm:properetale}).
 Since we work in a great generality, we require a lot of set-up and background, which we now introduce.
 To help the reader, we have various running examples throughout.